Library Refurbishment Project

 Easter Vacation 2017: Library study furniture gradually moved to URS Building.

-Summer term 2017-August 2018: URS Building open 24-hours in term for group, quiet and silent study space (using Library furniture), PC facilities and Course Collection; also contains Library help, Study Advice and Maths Support, IT Help, CaféLibro.
+Summer term 2017-August 2018: URS Building open 24-hours in term for group, quiet and silent study space (using Library furniture), PC facilities and Course Collection; also contains Library help, Study Advice and Maths Support, IT Service Desk, Café Libro.
 Library members can borrow other printed material from Library Building, open 09:00-22:00 in term.

-- 3rd Floor refurbishment; improved heating and insulation, additional toilets, print and refreshment hub.
+Improved heating and insulation, additional toilets, print and refreshment hub.
+Reinstate quiet and group study furniture.

 1. Why is the University investing even more in the Library?